 Nina Garcia Goes Behind-the-Scenes of the Ultimate Scene: New York City

-Nina Garcia is currently the Creative Director of Marie Claire magazine.
-Previously, she was the Fashion Director at Marie Claire for four years and Elle magazine for 17 years.
+Nina Garcia is currently the Editor in Chief of Elle magazine, where she’s previously served as fashion director for 17 years before becoming creative director at Marie Claire.
 A 20-year veteran of the fashion industry, Nina is one of the world’s leading experts in fashion and one of the most influential editors, having worked with the most seminal photographers, models and designers in the world.
 With long-standing relationships with designers, ranging from Michael Kors and Alexander Wang to Miuccia Prada and Tom Ford, to Stella McCartney, Hedi Slimane and Raf Simons, Nina is both an advocate of early talent, as well as a supporter of historic and established fashion.
 Her award-winning work in the publishing industry has helped position Marie Claire as one of the leading fashion books in the world, in addition to strengthening its relationships with luxury advertisers and brands.

 As the inimitable judge on Lifetime’s “Project Runway,” Nina is a style ambassador for multiple brands and advisor to several companies.
 Nina has appeared on multiple shows, both scripted and unscripted and is a regular contributor to various shows as a style expert, including “Good Morning America” and “The Today Show.”